BartaG512/custom-css-hot-reload/README.md

 4. The first time after install, activate the command "`Custom CSS Hot Reload: Enable`".

 5. Open the CSS file in the config and start editing

+### Uninstall

+After uninstalling the extension, you need to restart VS Code.

 ## Extension commands

 Access the command palette and introduce commands you can use ***Ctrl+Shift+P***